 Chidakasha Dharana Meditation

-Chidakasha Dharana is a visualization technique and at the same time it is a meditational practice or meditation in itself.
-Through the practices of chidakasha dharana, one can experience the presence of the guru, the great master, within himself.
-This guided meditation technique can unlock the gates to the secret realms of awareness, the stage of mind and states of consciousness which are beyond the mortal sight.
-Chidakasha dharana is a secret practice of tantra which leads to the state of meditation and tranquillity of mind.
+Chidakasha Dharana is a visualization technique and at the same time, it is a meditational practice or meditation in itself.
+Through the practices of Chidakasha Dharana Meditation, one can experience the presence of the guru, the great master, within himself.
+This guided meditation technique can unlock the gates to the secret realms of awareness and states of consciousness which are beyond the mortal sight.
+Chidakasha Dharana is a secret practice of tantra which leads to the state of meditation and tranquillity of mind.
 It also balances the emotions and creates equilibrium in the physical body.

 What Is Chidakasha

-Chidakasha dharana is concentration on the inner space.
-The practice has been divided in four stages.
+Chidakasha Dharana is concentration on the inner space.
+The practice has been divided into four stages.

 Stage One – Body Awareness

 - Sit in any comfortable meditation posture with hands placed on the knees in Chin or Jnana Mudra.

 - The spine is held in an upright position with back, neck, and head in a line.

 - Become aware of different sounds taking place around you.